torisrobloxmarket-lang/Siounsniojsipjns/README.md

             end
         end

-        -- AUTO BLACK FLASH
-        if RyuConfig.AutoBlackFlash then
-            local ms = char:FindFirstChild("Moveset")
+        -- NO COOLDOWN DASH
-            if ms and ms:FindFirstChild("Divergent Fist") then
+        if RyuConfig.DashSpam and remotes.Chase then
-                if remotes.Divergent then remotes.Divergent:FireServer(ms["Divergent Fist"]) end
-            end
-            if VirtualInputManager then
+            if hum.MoveDirection.Magnitude > 0 then
-                VirtualInputManager:SendMouseButtonEvent(0,0,0,true,game,0)
-                task.wait(0.01)
-                VirtualInputManager:SendMouseButtonEvent(0,0,0,false,game,0)
+                remotes.Chase:FireServer(false)
             end
         end